 When was the Federal Triangle Created?

 The genesis for the area came in the early 1900s but it wasn’t referred to as the "Federal Triangle" until the 1930s.
 The $50million project combined all of the major federal buildings into one area.
 This reorganization greatly improved the convenience of any interaction between different departments.
 The Federal Triangle covers ten office buildings, which all serve a governmental purpose and house their workers.

-Each of the buildings were assigned to members of the planning committee to oversee and they included architects and builders.
+Each of the buildings in the area was assigned to members of the planning committee to oversee, including a diverse team of architects and builders.
 The design of the area took years to plan, as so many buildings were vying for space and funding.
 Allocation for these buildings took place through the early 1900s, as all members of the committee squabbled for their space.

-Traffic and footfall for the buildings in their current states was also examined, as they factored into the design.
+Traffic and footfall for the buildings in their current states was also examined, as these factors obviously had to be factored into the overall design.
 The busiest buildings had to have the largest amounts of space for visitors and the rapidly expanding pool of vehicles.

 The design of the area was intended to be inspired by buildings in Paris, as this was the height of fashion at the time.
 One of the influences for the design of all the buildings was the Palais du Louvre, which many architecture scholars had studied.